Skip to footer content

 How Do You Display PDF Files from Different Sources?

 Your ASP.NET Core PDF viewer can generate PDF files from multiple sources.
-Here's how to convert a URL into a viewable PDF using the following code:
+Here is how to convert a URL into a viewable PDF:

 public IActionResult ViewFromUrl(string websiteUrl)